SlimeVR/SlimeVR-Docs-Site/src/server/alternate-wifi.md

 # Alternative Wi-Fi Options

+If you are having issues with your Wi-Fi connection being poor, inconsistent ping, or your trackers are unable to connect to your Wi-Fi you have a few alternative options.
+Wi-Fi based SlimeVR trackers have known issues with Dormitory/College and ISP/Network provider based Wi-Fi networks.

+In these cases it is recommended to either setup a Windows Mobile Hotspot or use a secondary router to create a local Wi-Fi network for your trackers to connect to.

 ## Windows Mobile Hotspot

 You can set up a Wi-Fi hotspot for your trackers through Windows using the Mobile Hotspot feature.
 This allows you to create a new Wi-Fi network sharing your PC's existing Ethernet/Wi-Fi connection.